pdc/mismiy/README.md

 The other files, like `header.html` and `inline.css` are partial templates (partials) referenced from the other templates.

-The special template `figure.html` is used for rendering figures.
+The special templates `figure.html` and `atom_figure.html` are used for rendering figures.

 The context for a page or post template includes the following: